shtigran/VectorsOperatorsOverloading/README.md

-# Operators overloading for Matematical Vectors
+# Operators Overloading for Matematical Vectors
 # C#6.0  .NET FRAMEWORK 4.6

 This project allow You work with Vector object, for which the basic operators are overloaded.